 Genki Explorer

-• Home country: Your chosen home country should be a country where you have no visa restriction and access to the national health system.
+- Home country: Your chosen home country should be a country where you have no visa restriction and access to long-term health coverage, like local health insurance or the public health system.
 However, visiting friends and family is covered for up to 42 consecutive days within 180 days.

-• Inclusions & exclusions: Medical emergencies and medically necessary treatments (ear infection, flu), initial mental health issues, and sports injuries are covered.
+- Inclusions & exclusions: Medical emergencies and medically necessary treatments (ear infection, flu), initial mental health issues, and sports injuries are covered.
 Pre-existing conditions and pre-existing pregnancies are not covered.
-Read more examples.
+See all benefits.

-• Monthly costs: Genki Explorer costs you between €39.30 and €128.70 a month, depending on your age, the chosen deductible, and if you want to include or exclude the USA & Canada.
+- Monthly costs: Genki Explorer starts from €48.30 a month (prices for ages 0-29).
+The monthly costs depend on the chosen deductible, and if you want to include or exclude the USA & Canada.

 ☂️ International health insurance with Genki